baggepinnen/MonteCarloMeasurements.jl/README.md

 ## [Autodiff and Robust optimization](https://github.com/baggepinnen/MonteCarloMeasurements.jl/blob/master/examples/autodiff_robust_opt.jl)
 Another example using MonteCarloMeasurements to perform [robust optimization](https://en.wikipedia.org/wiki/Robust_optimization), this time with automatic differentiation.
 We use Optim.jl to solve a linear program with probabilistic constraints using 4 different methods, two gradient free, one first-order and one second-order method.
+We demonstrate calculation of gradients of uncertain functions with uncertain inputs using both Zygote.jl and ForwardDiff.jl.

 ## Monte-Carlo sampling properties